 I could not find anything that lets you register with the site/service as is the case with OpenDNS Parental Controls.
-There is a page explaining technical details on how they sort out the adult and porn sites.
+There is a page explaining technical details on how they sort out the adult sites.
 There is no way you can use the Yandex DNS service to customize the browsing behavior of others on your network.
 With Open DNS and Jumpto Browser, you can go ahead to restrict/block certain websites from within the Control Panel they offer.
 Yandex, I guess, is run based on some kind of database(s) that categorizes the websites and thus, may not be 100% foolproof.

 Yandex.DNS – Summary

 It would not be fair to expect everything from a free service, so if you need better parental controls, you can go to OpenDNS or Angel DNS or some other DNS services providing such controls.
-But if your requirement is high-speed Internet and secure browsing, Yandex is the one for you.
+But if your requirement is the high-speed Internet and secure browsing, Yandex is the one for you.
 For the time being, until I come across anything better, the Yandex Secure DNS is going to stay in my router configuration.
 Visit yandex.com to get started.

 Please do share what DNS services you are using and why!